0xrahl/foundryize/README.md

 ## Usage

 Make sure you have bash and curl installed on your system.
+Navigate to the existing project and run:

 ```bash
 bash <( curl -Ls https://raw.githubusercontent.com/ravindranrahul/foundryize/main/foundryize.sh)